GST – One nation, one tax is surely a game-changer.

-Goods and Services Tax, commonly known as GST, is an indirect, value added consumption based tax, which will replace about 17 direct and indirect, Central and State taxes, from 1st July, 2017.
+Goods and Services Tax, commonly known as GST, is an indirect, value-added consumption-based tax, which will replace about 17 direct and indirect, Central and State taxes, from 1st July, 2017.

 GST was introduced and passed as “The Constitution 122nd Amendment Bill” on 29th March, 2016.
-It would be governed by The GST Council reporting to The Chairman, Union Finance Minister of India, presently Sh.
-Arun Jaitley.
+It would be governed by The GST Council reporting to The Chairman, Union Finance Minister of India, presently Shri Arun Jaitley.

-According to IMF, this radical change, will take the Indian GDP to above 8% by creating a single national market, facilitating the efficacy of inter-state transactions and movements.
+According to IMF, this radical change will take the Indian GDP to above 8% by creating a single national market, facilitating the efficacy of inter-state transactions and movements.
 Here’s a quick compilation of the major benefits.